 Find Alternatives to Fast Food

-On travel days, keep a cooler packed with picnic provisions, healthy snacks, and beverages.
-You won't be at the mercy of whatever roadside food stops are available, and you're sure to save money.
-Choosing a scenic place to pull over gives everyone a chance to stretch and get some exercise.Continue to 8 of 9 below.
+On travel days, keep a cooler packed with picnic provisions, healthy snacks, and low-sugar beverages.
+You won't be at the mercy of whatever roadside food stops available and you'll save money if you pack some snacks for the trip.
+You can then pick a great scenic pull-off where you can stop with your family and enjoy a roadside snack while stretching your legs.Continue to 8 of 9 below.

 08 of 09